OUR AGM — NOTE DATE CHANGE — Tuesday September 16

 You should bring your own laptop, memory stick and headphones to the workshop, and you should download Audacity and Express Scribe software (both free online) onto your laptop before the workshop (any troubles with Audacity, email firstname.lastname@example.org).
 Tea, coffee and biscuits provided, but bring your own lunch or buy locally.

-PRESENTERS: Sarah Rood is a Director of Way Back When – Consulting Historians, who specialises in commissioned and community history.
+PRESENTERS: Sarah Rood (read about her above).
 Alistair Thomson is Professor of History at Monash University and co-editor of The Oral History Reader.

 9.45 Introductions and aims